The Birth Centre

 Who provides services at the Birth Centre?

 The primary care providers are midwives registered with the College of Midwives of Manitoba and employed by the Winnipeg Health Region.
-While there are some permanent midwife positions at the Birth Centre, any midwife employed by the Winnipeg Health Region can provide clinical and birthing services to her clients at the Birth Centre.
+While there are some permanent midwife positions at the Birth Centre, any midwife employed by the Winnipeg Health Region can provide clinical and birthing services to their clients at the Birth Centre.

 Please note: There are no doctors on staff at the Birth Centre.